BYUHPC/sci-comp-course/assignments/presentation.md

 -  Put in reasonable effort
 -  Follow the instructions
--  Provide a good explanation or discussion of both the domain specifics and the computational profile, roughly half the time spent on each
+-  Provide meaningful commentary on both the domain specifics and the computational profile, roughly half the time spent on each
--  Turn in the assignment on time
+-  Turn it in on time